When everyone is completely paranormal

 - The Prima Donna: Rock at times.
 He once refused to do a show that was just about to start because a Paparazzi he was talking to ate one of his candies, breaking his 'ritual'.

-- Two Guys and a Girl: Q initially tries to break Willy and Alyssa up not because he is interested in Alyssa, but because he doesn't want to become a third wheel.
+- Two Guys and a Girl: Q initially tries to break Willy and Alyssa up obsnot because he is interested in Alyssa, but because he doesn't want to become a third wheel.

-- Wacky Parent, Serious Child: Rock Zilla the flamboyant and Crazy Awesome rock star and his son Willy, a calm-natured kid who, while musically inclined, is more likely to find a quiet place to read than party hard.
+- Wacky Parent, Serious Child: Rock Zilla the flamboyant rock star and his son Willy, a calm-natured kid who, while musically inclined, is more likely to find a quiet place to read than party hard.

 - Welcome Episode: Sure, the whole family obviously suffered this but, since Willy is the main character, the effects on him are what we see the most.